AI Retail Theft Prevention: From Detection to Retail Incident Management

 Evidence may remain siloed in store-level video systems, requiring manual exports.
 Metadata can be lost during transfers.
 Incident documentation may be disconnected from footage, weakening auditability and executive reporting.

-Chain-of-custody controls are often inconsistent.
+Chain of custody controls are often inconsistent.
 When cases move toward legal review, questions arise about access history, file integrity, and retention policies.

 In multi-location environments, these gaps compound quickly.
 Increased alert volume without structured governance creates administrative overhead rather than measurable improvement in retail loss prevention outcomes.